Swirrl/table2qb/readme.md

 In the import case, we generate the dataset-uri (and slugs for the URIs of all the included qb entities) from a dataset name.
 Generally the validation is quite loose as what is provided is what should be inserted.

-In the update case, we already have a dataset-uri that should be used, in order to namespace entity URIs we require a slug (which we take be querying the dataset name).
+In the update case, we already have a dataset-uri that should be used, in order to namespace entity URIs we require a slug (which we have so far found by querying the dataset name).
 New data must be validated against existing data.

 Whereas the import case may be standalone.
 The update case requires that we query a database to configure the pipeline.